nikolaDrljaca/klink/README.md

 - Use GitBash

   Open GitBash in the project root and run `make build`.
   If you wish to use the integrated IntelliJ terminal to run builds, make sure to change the default shell for it.
 Check how to do that [here](https://www.jetbrains.com/help/idea/settings-tools-terminal.html)
   Note that this will have to be done per project.

-- Install `make` using a package manager
+- Install `make` using a package manager.
     - Install chocolatey -> go [here](https://chocolatey.org/install)
     - Run `choco install make`
     - Run `make build`

     This option is favored if you wish to use the integrated IntelliJ terminal.

 ## Local Development
 Services and clients should be started as is.

-- For `realtime` and `rest` use IntelliJ run configurations.
-- For `cliet`, use `npm run dev`
+All modules have an IntelliJ run configuration.
+Use them.

-In all cases, use the local docker compose script to start the database container
+In all cases, use the local docker compose script to start the database container.
 ```sh
 make run-local
 make stop-local